shay-te/core-lib/website/versioned_docs/version-0.1.0/core_lib_main_class.md

 *core_lib.core_lib.CoreLib* [[source]](https://github.com/shay-te/core-lib/blob/master/core_lib/core_lib.py#L17)

- `CoreLib` class is the main interface to the entire library, it exposes all the "Services" of your library.

-It uses simple assignment of `Services`, ` DataAccess,` and `Clients` to `YourCoreLib` class.
+`CoreLib` class is the front of the entire library.
+It exposes all the "Services" your library offers by using simple `Services`, `DataAccess`, and `Clients` assignments to YourCoreLib class.
 You define your library interface.